 Let’s get into the details of how you can increase web traffic using web analytics:

-1. Explore Potential New Markets – Using web analytics, you can look at the geographic breakdown of your traffic.
+Using web analytics, you can look at the geographic breakdown of your traffic.
 This will help you figure out the geography you are getting maximum traffic from.
 This will help explore new potential markets.

-2. Get Important Google Analytics Reports Emailed To You – Email reporting is the easiest way to get complete insights about your website.
+Email reporting is the easiest way to get complete insights about your website.
 With email reports, you don’t have to continually browse analytics for hours, thereby, making you spend less time digging through data in a bid to find information.

-3. Analyze your Traffic Sources – Knowing which channels and sites are driving the maximum traffic will help you analyze where to focus your attention.
+Knowing which channels and sites are driving the maximum traffic will help you analyze where to focus your attention.
 Pareto Principle (80 percent of the effects come from 20 percent of the causes) aptly fits here.
 In terms of web traffic, it means focusing on optimizing the 20 percent of the most important websites that are generating the most traffic.

 A good place to start analyzing is focusing on referrals, most visited pages, and keywords.
 Referrals typically inform about the sites that have sent traffic to your website.
 They give you demographic details of your audience, which further helps focus your marketing campaigns to drive maximum traffic.

-4. Identify the Keywords to Focus On – Do you know the search terms that are sending you maximum traffic?
+Do you know the search terms that are sending you maximum traffic?
 You can find it out from the “queries report” of your Google Analytics account.
 This way, you can easily tap on low hanging fruits to boost search performance and traffic.

 You may not know the quality and value of your website.
 The bounce rate is the metric that reveals how helpful your content truly is.
 Little improvement in the bounce rate will likely yield a higher conversion rate.

-6. Analyze Page Engagement Between Mobile and Desktop to get more traffic and improve conversion.
+This will help you get more traffic and improve conversion.
 Since mobile usage has surpassed desktop traffic, according to Comscore, you don’t have to neglect desktop users.
 Because not everyone likes to use mobile devices.
 And certain tasks are easier accomplished on a larger desktop screen than a smaller screen.